spress/spress.yosymfony.com/docs/developers/events-list/index.md

             <td markdown="1">[`ConvertEvent`](#convertevent)</td>
             <td>
                 <p markdown="1">
-                    The spress.after_convert is thrown after convert the content of each page.
+                    The spress.after_convert is thrown after converting the content of each page.
-                    **If the content don't have Front-matter this event never be dispatcher**.
+                    **If the content doesn't have Front-matter, this event will never be dispatched**.
                 </p>
                 <p markdown="1">
-                    `getContent()` method return the content transformed by converter.
+                    `getContent()` method returns the content transformed by converter.
 In this step Twig tags are not resolved.
                 </p>
             </td>